A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations: Numerical Results

-In Tables \ref{table-4}-\ref{table-6}, for different problem sizes $n$, we list the experimental optimal parameters, the iteration steps, the CPU times and the residuals with respect to the MN method and the NMN method with $\mu=-4$, $\mu=-2$ and $\mu=4$, respectively.
+In Tables \ref{table-4}-\ref{table-6}, we list the optimal experimental parameters, the iteration steps, the CPU times, and the residuals for the MN and SSMN methods for different problem sizes $n$ with $\mu=-4$, $\mu=-2$ and $\mu=4$, respectively.

-From the results in Tables \ref{table-4}-\ref{table-6}, we can also see the convergences of the two methods.
-When $\mu=-4,-2$ (both the matrices $A$ and $M$ are unsymmetric indefinite), NMN methods use less iteration numbers and CPU times comparing with MN methods, but when $\mu=4$ (both the matrices $A$ and $M$ are unsymmetric positive definite), MN methods outperform NMN methods.
+The results in Tables \ref{table-4}-\ref{table-6} demonstrate the convergence of the two methods.
+Consistent with the results in Example 1, if $\mu=-4,-2$, which means that both the matrices $A$ and $M$ are unsymmetric indefinite, the SSMN method uses smaller iteration numbers and less CPU times than the MN method, if $\mu=4$ (both the matrices A and M are unsymmetric positive definite), the MN method outperforms the SSMN method.

-Therefore, the MN iteration method is a powerful and efficient iterative approach to solve the LCP($q$, $M$), especially when at least one of $A$ and $M$ is indefinite.
+Therefore, the SSMN iteration method is a powerful and efficient iterative approach to solve the LCP($q$, $M$), especially when at least one of $A$ and $M$ is indefinite.